PoliteYeti/Brit-Demo/README.md

 Welcome to my interpretation of the task set.

-I've implemented th backed on AWS lambda using the FastAPI framework.
-The data is stored in a postgres DB hosted on AWS using the RDS service.
-Credentials are stored in an environment variable and should have been provided directly should you wish to view the structure.
+I've implemented the backend on AWS lambda using the FastAPI framework.
+The data is stored in a Postgres DB hosted on AWS using the RDS service.
+Credentials are stored in an environment variable and should have been provided directly should you wish to view the structure of the DB.
 I have used CRUDRouter to make the implementation go a little faster as it's a good fit for this use case.

 The build is currently manually completed by executing the following commands in order: